vsuman00/CA_Firm_web/README.md

-# CA Firm Website & Admin Dashboard
+# Com Financial Services Website & Admin Dashboard

-A full-featured, modern, responsive website for a Chartered Accountant firm with a matching admin dashboard.
+A full-featured, modern, responsive website for a Financial Services firm with a matching admin dashboard.

 ## 🔧 Tech Stack